 - 3 Tbsp of cinnamon

 - 1 tbsp of olive oil or cooking spray

-- Optional Topping: Fresh blueberries and additional cinnamon
+- Optional toppings: Fresh blueberries and more cinnamon

-5. When you wake up the next morning, mix in the maple syrup and mix everything together well.
-The oats will be darker in color due to the brown sugar in the McCormick Good Morning Brown Sugar Vanilla Breakfast Seasoning and cinnamon.
+- When you wake up the next morning, mix in the maple syrup and mix everything together well.
+The oats will be darker in color due to the brown sugar.

 Happy eating, friends!